Skip to main content

 On a similar note, you can camouflage your printer by strategically incorporating it into your bookshelf display.
 For instance, if your printer is black, place it on a shelf with dark book covers.
 Alternatively, if you have a white printer, place it against a white wall with a white bookshelf and light-colored book covers.
 Keeping cords out of sight will enhance this disguise.

-Desk in office
+Desk with shelves in office

 Install another shelf under your desk